HuskyGameDev/2017-TeamEngine/README.md

 # oasis-engine
-Modular game engine written in Java
+Open source game engine written in C++ and Java